Fall 2022 | 6 Credits | Dr. Danny CHAN

-This course examines the transformation of identity in Hong Kong through the analysis of the tropes of crises, home, and border-crossing in contemporary Hong Kong literary, filmic and other cultural texts.
-It explores how various crucial moments of transition in Hong Kong history have produced identity crises in the people of Hong Kong.
-The course will also explore the possibility of understanding one’s sense of self through the various practices of writing Hong Kong.
-We will discuss critically the relation between nation and home, self and other, the individual and the collective, memory and forgetting to critique the cultural problems bound up in a space of flows called “Hong Kong.”
-Students will gain a comprehensive knowledge of important cultural texts in Hong Kong literature and cinema.
+This course aims primarily to examine the transformation of identity in Hong Kong through the analysis of the tropes of crisis, home, and “border-crossing” in contemporary Hong Kong literary and filmic texts.
+We shall explore how various crucial moments of transition in Hong Kong history have produced identity crises in the people of Hong Kong.
+Some of these intriguing moments include the communist takeover in 1949, the 1997 handover, as well as more recently the SARS outbreak and the urban redevelopment debates.
+We will discuss critically the relation between nation and home, self and other, the individual and the collective, memory and forgetting so as to critique the cultural problems bound up in a space of flows called “Hong Kong.”

 Assessment: 100% coursework.